Lemuel Jeanpierre: Coaching career

 On July 28, 2017, Jeanpierre was signed as an offensive assistant by the Seattle Seahawks under head coach Pete Carroll.

 On April 3, 2018, Jeanpierre was hired by the Oakland Raiders as an assistant offensive line coach under head coach Jon Gruden.

 On February 20, 2020, Jeanpierre was hired by the Miami Dolphins to be their assistant offensive line coach under head coach Brian Flores.
 On January 19, 2021, Jeanpierre was promoted to offensive line coach.
 He was retained by Mike McDaniel as the assistant offensive line coach for the 2022 season.

+On February 13, 2026, the Dolphins announced that they had retained Jeanpierre under new head coach Jeff Hafley.

 Personal life

 Jeanpierre is of Haitian descent, whose grandfather migrated to Louisiana.